Fordham University School of Law

 Fordham Law School’s LLM programs combine rigorous study and a warm and welcoming environment, all in the heart of New York City—the nation’s legal, financial, and cultural capital.

 The Fordham Law curriculum offers a perfect mix of courses devoted to theoretical inquiry as well as practical exposure.
 LLM students have the opportunity to enroll in drafting courses, clinics, and externships that offer them hands-on legal experience.
 LLM students may also apply for special staff positions on student-run journals.
-Each year LLM students also serve on the boards of student organizations, such as the Global Law Society and the Student Bar Association.
+Each year LLM students also serve on the boards of student organizations, such as the Student Bar Association.

 Fordham Law offers the flexibility to accommodate today’s global professionals.
 You can begin your studies in either August or January.
 Our dual-concentration program allows you to study for three semesters and have the unique advantage of receiving the LLM in any two of our areas of specialization.
-Our new professional track allows busy professionals maximum flexibility in scheduling their studies over a period of up to two years.
-Students also have the option of taking our new Legal English Institute (LEI) on a credit basis as part of a dual-concentration LLM program in US Law and a second concentration of their choice.
+We have a robust evening curriculum to enable working students to advance their studies.
+Our professional track allows busy professionals maximum flexibility in scheduling their studies over a period of up to two years.
+Students also have the option of taking our Legal English Institute (LEI) on a credit basis as part of a dual-concentration LLM program in US Law and a second concentration of their choice.

 Fordham Law professors are as well known for their teaching as they are for their scholarship.
 Our faculty members devote themselves to the educational experience, and do so with a personal touch.
 Our full-time faculty is supplemented by a cadre of adjunct professors, drawn from some of the most prestigious law firms, companies, and international organizations in the world.

 Read this letter from Assistant Dean Toni Jaeger-Fine and send us any questions you may have.

 Typically there are 160-180 students enrolled in the LLM program each year, including 30-40 part time students.